alixedi/land/apps/lgvcasestudies.md

       about a certain word or phrase.

-      Using the Search feature in LGV Theory Untangled app, you can type a word and you will get a list of questions relevant to that term.
+      Using the Search feature in the LGV Case Studies Untangled app, you can type a word and get a list of questions relevant to that term.
     image: ../assets/uploads/search-3-.jpg
   - description: |-
       * ✓ Unlimited timed mock tests
       * ✓ Practice mode that helps you remember important facts and details
-      * ✓ All ~700 questions & explanations from the official DVSA revision bank
+      * ✓ All questions & explanations from the official DVSA revision bank
-      * ✓ All 34 Hazard perception clips from the DVSA
-      * ✓ Video case studies according to the latest DVSA test format
-    title: And everything else you expect from an LGV Theory test app
+    title: And everything else you expect from an LGV Case Studies test app
     image: ../assets/uploads/everyhting-else-2-.jpg
 cta:
-  title: Pass LGV Theory Test first time
+  title: Pass LGV Case Studies Test first time
   subtitle: Download Now!
 reviews:
   title: Read what our users are saying